1. Read the human rights reporting piece provided and identiy the key human right in the story

-- Discuss with your partner who are the sources and how many represent the state and civil society
+2. Discuss with a partner who the sources are and how many represent the state and civil society

-- Discuss the challenges involved, to monitor and evaluate the principles and issues of human rights in national and global contexts
+4. Discuss the challenges involved in monitoring and evaluating the principles and issues of human rights in national and global contexts

 5. Show if there is any manipulation and distortion by political and humanitarian civil society stakeholders in the reporting of humanitarian crises